What is yellow fever?

 What can travelers do to prevent yellow fever?

-- You should receive this vaccine at least 10 days before your trip.
+- If the yellow fever vaccine is recommended or required, get the vaccine at least 10 days before your trip.

 - After receiving the vaccine, you will receive a signed and stamped International Certificate of Vaccination or Prophylaxis (ICVP, sometimes called the “yellow card”), which you must bring with you on your trip.

-Note: CDC’s recommendation is different from the country’s requirement.
-A vaccine recommendation is designed to keep you from getting yellow fever; a vaccine requirement is the country’s attempt to keep travelers from bringing the yellow fever virus into the country.
-CDC does not have any control over other countries’ vaccine requirements or how they are enforced.
+Note: The Centers for Disease Controls's (CDC’s) recommendation is different from the country’s requirement.
+A vaccine recommendation is designed to keep you from getting yellow fever.
+A vaccine requirement is the country’s attempt to keep travelers from bringing the yellow fever virus into the country.
+The CDC does not have any control over other countries’ vaccine requirements or how they are enforced.

 Page reviewed on: Mar 09, 2017